back

 How to Stay Consistent:

-- Use a Scheduler: A tool like Postiz is a lifesaver.
-You can plan and schedule your tweets ahead of time, so your account stays active even when you're swamped.
+• Use a Scheduler: A tool like Postiz is a lifesaver.
+You can schedule posts consistently across platforms to stay active even when you’re swamped.

 Using Hashtags the Wrong Way